Amazon Inspector integration with AWS Security Hub - Amazon Inspector

 Amazon Inspector integration with AWS Security Hub

-Security Hub provides a comprehensive view of your security state in AWS and helps you check your environment against security industry standards and best practices.
-Security Hub collects security data from across AWS accounts, services, and additional supported products.
-You can use the information it provides to analyze your security trends and identify the highest priority security issues.
+AWS Security Hub provides a comprehensive view of your security state in AWS and helps you check your environment against security industry standards and best practices.
+Security Hub collects security data from AWS accounts, services, and supported products.
+You can use the information Security Hub provides to analyze your security trends and identify the highest priority security issues.
+When you activate the integration, you can send findings from Amazon Inspector to Security Hub, and Security Hub can include these findings in its analysis of your security posture.

 Viewing Amazon Inspector findings in AWS Security Hub